Distance: 50 miles out and back

 This is one of my favorites.
 There’s a purity about it, because you begin at one end of a road and ride that road until it ends.
 I found it via my favorite ride-finding technique: I looked at the AAA road map, spotted a thin, wiggly line, and said, “That’s got to be a great ride!”
 It’s one of several rides in this list that begin at the California coast and climb straight up, usually through lush ferny coastal rainforest.
 In this case, the climb is 7 miles of demanding (often 8-10%) but thoroughly rewarding pitch, after which the road rolls through pretty forests and meadows to the turn-around point in Laytonville on Highway 101.
 Along the way you get an huge old lumber mill, a general store that served the mill and still functions, and an exquisite little stand of redwoods in a State Recreation Area.

 Part of the joy here is that you’re in on a secret.
-Branscomb Rd is almost unknown to cyclists—I’ve never seen another bike on it, and few cars (though one reader warns of logging truck traffic during the week)—partly because it leaves Hwy 1 from a point in the middle of nowhere, and partly because until about 2011 it was largely dirt.
+Branscomb Rd is almost unknown to cyclists—I’ve never seen another bike on it, and few cars—partly because it leaves Hwy 1 from a point in the middle of nowhere, and partly because until about 2011 it was largely dirt.
 Which means the pavement was (in 2011) pristine, and is still mostly good.
 Several readers wrote in to complain of logging traffic, but I’ve never seen a logging truck in my several trips up Branscomb, so I think it must have been temporary.

 The ride works well in either direction.
 If you start from Laytonville you put the climb in the middle of the ride when you’re warmed up.
 You also stand a better chance of avoiding the chronic morning fog near the ocean (see Afterthoughts below).
 But you put the descent before the climb, which always feels wrong to me.